 Apply Tenacity at four to eight fl. oz. per acre in at least 30 gallons of water per acre prior to weed seed germination.
 Do not exceed five fl. oz. per acre per application to perennial ryegrass or fine fescues or mixed stands that contain greater than 50 percent perennial ryegrass and/or fine fescue.
 Do not exceed four fl. oz. per acre to St. Augustinegrass sod.
 Make application close to anticipated weed seed germination.

 Apply Tenacity at four to eight fl. oz. per acre in at least 30 gallons of water per acre.
-Apply with a nonionic surfactant like Southern Ag Surfactant.
+Apply with a nonionic surfactant like Hi-Yield Surfactant.
 A repeat application after two to three weeks may be required for adequate weed control.

-Read the product label below for more detailed application instructions.
+Read the product label below for Tenacity Herbicide instructions (click to open).

 Tenacity will begin working to kill weeds immediately, but you may not see a difference for two or three weeks.
 You may also seed some plants turn white after an application of Tenacity.
 Some weeds may need a follow-up application.
 If you are spot treating, mix 1/2 a teaspoon of Tenacity with 1 1/2 teaspoons of surfactant in one gallon of water.
 Surfactants are recommended to use in combination with Tenacity to increase herbicide effectiveness by reducing surface tension of water so that herbicides can penetrate the soil and kill weeds more effectively.

 Read the product label thoroughly before applying.
 Excessive use of this product can cause a temporary burn or loss of color in your yard.
 It may cause nonpermanent whitening of the turfgrass foliage.
 These symptoms appear five to seven days after the application and may last for several weeks.